Editor’s note: This Martyr review is entirely spoiler-free.

 Seasoned film viewers have come to expect certain storylines from gay films: bittersweet coming of age romances; comic eye-candy with drag queens sprinkled in; and tragic death via HIV or gaybashing.
 But Mazen Khaled’s Martyr, a feature-length film which just had its North American Premiere during the 2018 SXSW Festival and Conferences, avoids all these tired tropes and delivers something startlingly new and unlike any other gay drama you’ve ever seen.

 Shot in Beirut and Italy with Arabic dialogue, Martyr follows the intimate friendship between Hassane three close male companions who regularly swim at a popular Mediterranean diving spot.
-When death strikes one of them, the three others must literally grapple with their friend’s passing, carrying his body back to his family and ritually washing it before his funeral.
+When death strikes one of them, the three others must literally grapple with their friend’s passing, carrying the body back to the man’s family and ritually washing it before his funeral.

 Throughout the film, the camera looks long and closely at naked men: soaping up and masturbating in the shower, floating gracefully in the ocean, lovingly carried and sensually washed after death.